 - 3 m shorter braking distance on a wet surface compared to a summer tyre (at 6°C).

 The high performance of these tyres in all seasons has its roots in the modern tread.
 One of its most characteristic components are the 3D sipes.
 Their pattern is derived from summer tyres, but the geometry is taken from the tread of winter tyres.
 Thanks to this double characteristic, the sipes change their wideness depending on the road conditions.
 This makes the tyre bite into the pavement, ensures excellent traction and stability at bends.
 All this is regardless of the conditions (also on slippery surfaces).

 A very important element of Michelin CrossClimate is its shoulder blocks with their bevelled edges.
 They maintain a high contact with the surface, ensuring short braking distances in both summer and winter.

 The tyre design includes a flexible compound which also improves its performance on dry, wet and snowy roads.
 Moreover, such a solution ensures a lower rolling resistance, which saves on fuel.
 The silica used in the tyre material reduces heat emissions.

 The tyre is manufactured in only 4 plants in Europe (two of them are located in Spain and two in Germany).

 Michelin is one of the largest tyre manufacturers on the market.
 The company was founded in 1889 in France.
 It owns such brands as Kleber, Kormoran or BFGoodrich.
 Michelin offer includes the highest class products.

-Michelin CrossClimate all season tyre is classified as premium class tyre, which means that it provides new technology and maximum performance.
+Michelin CrossClimate all season tyre is classified as premium tyre, which means that it provides modern technology and maximum performance.

 Now, you are looking at the tyre with the size of 175/65 R14.